 After graduating from Auckland University Law School in 1976, Gary became involved with the seafood industry and established his international seafood trading company, Intersea Ltd in 1983, which continues to export seafood throughout the world.
 Gary is the former Chairman of Mathias International Ltd, a long established Auckland based international trader of meat and other proteins to over 60 countries including a strong presence in the Pacific (2000 – 2012).
 He is also the non-executive Chairman of New Zealand Light Leathers Ltd of Timaru, a specialist tanner of farmed deer skins, supplying luxury deer leather to international fashion houses across Europe, North America and China.
 (2004 – present).
 Gary is Chairman of BNZ Partners Auckland North (2010 – present), and a former director and chair of the Audit Committee of Radio New Zealand (2009 – 2015).
 Gary chairs the Balance Clearview Steering Group, Primary Growth Partnership and is a nonexecutive Director of Lee Fish New Zealand Limited, marketer and distributor of fresh chilled seafood throughout the NZ domestic market.
 He became a member of the Institute of Directors in 2009 upon completion of the Certificate in Company Direction course.
 He is a life member of the North Harbour Club and Charitable Trust and a founding trustee of the St Patrick’s Day Golf Charitable Trust.
 In 2010 Gary was awarded the North Shore City Council Civic Award for service to the Community and was inducted into Enterprise North Shore, Business Hall of Fame.
 In 2015 Gary received the insignia of an Officer of the NZ Order of Merit for services to the seafood industry and the community.
 Together with his wife Lesley they support a number of local charity and community support groups.

-Rick Nelson is the General Manager of Air New Zealand’s Cargo Division, a position he has held since 2007.
+Rick Nelson was the previous General Manager of Air New Zealand’s Cargo Division, a position he has held since 2007.
 Air New Zealand Cargo is a global business and Rick’s responsibilities encompass; National and International Cargo Sales and Operations, Health and Safety, and regulatory compliance.
 Rick has a passion for, and extensive experience in, the Pacific Region.
 He spent his first six years with Air New Zealand as the New Zealand and Pacific Islands Regional Cargo Manager where he worked closely with various Pacific Government Agencies, Freight Forwarders, and the Pacific Export and Import communities.
 Rick holds qualifications from both the Universities of Canterbury and Auckland and he is a member of NZ Institute of Directors and a member and Graduate of Australian Institute of Company Directors.

 Annemarie is CEO of Aspire2 Business, part of the Aspire2 Group, one of New Zealand’s largest private education groups.
 With over 25 years’ experience in the broadcasting industry across multiple geographies, she has held senior sales, marketing and content positions at ITV, Channel Seven, TV3 and TVNZ.
 Annemarie has also worked extensively in the digital sector, as Country Manager for SEEK New Zealand and until recently, as Global Marketing Director for Orion Health.
 Annemarie holds a Bachelor of Commerce from the University of Auckland and has held industry positions on the Advertising Standards Board, the Marketing and Communications Committee for Digital Switchover and the Television Commercial Approvals Board.